ChenRuan/WebArchitecture_Group1EdgeRunner/README.md

 Additionally, the ward names obtained from the government-provided database do not match the district-level addresses provided by the map API.
 This results in many areas on our map being unable to retrieve data, significantly impacting the presentation of our data on the map.
 If a suitable API that aligns with the government's Ward planning is identified, this issue can be better addressed.

 # Bibliography
-1.Google.
+1. Google.
 (2023).
 Google Maps [Software].
 Available from https://cloud.google.com/maps-platform/（Accessed 14 Nov.
 2023）

 2. Great London Authority ,2018.
 Statistical GIS Boundary Files for London: [online] Available at: https://data.london.gov.uk/publisher/gla (Accessed 13 Nov.
 2023)